wabbajack-tools/mod-lists/banana_split/readme.md

 Open “Game Folder Files”
 Copy everything in this folder.
 Paste it into your Fallout 4 directory (steam/steamapps/common/Fallout 4).

+You'll also need to cap your FPS.
+This can be done in a number of ways.
+Nvidia Profile Inspector, your ENB ini (if you use one), enabling Vsync.
+Use whichever option suits you best.

 That’s it!
 Launch Mod Organizer 2 inside the Banana Split folder.
 From now on, launch Fallout 4 via the “F4SE” option.
 If you want to avoid the hassle of future updates from Bethesda, open Steam, right-click Fallout 4 in your Library, open Properties, go to the Updates tab, and change the Automatic Update option to “Only update this game when I launch it.”
 Since we’re always launching from F4SE, it will never automatically update again.